 What Are Two-Day Hangovers and Why Do They Happen?

-A hangover that lasts 24 hours is bad enough, but experiencing those dreaded symptoms—fatigue, dehydration, nausea, vomiting, migraines, anxiety, and many more—for a full 48 hours?!
-That’s a next-level bummer, not to mention that most of us are too busy to spend a full two days recuperating from a drinking session.
+A hangover that lasts 24 hours is bad enough, but experiencing those dreaded symptoms like fatigue, dehydration, nausea, vomiting, migraines, anxiety, and many more for a full 48 hours can feel brutal.
+That is a next-level bummer, not to mention that most of us are too busy to spend a full two days recuperating from a drinking session.

-If you’ve ever experienced a two-day hangover, you’re sure to be wondering why they happen and most importantly, how you might be able to avoid them in the future.
+If you have ever experienced a two-day hangover, you are sure to be wondering why they happen and, most importantly, how you might be able to lower the odds in the future.

-Read on as we explain what this phenomenon is, the most common contributing factors, and the most effective, evidence-based strategies to reduce the duration of these awful symptoms without having to give up alcohol consumption entirely.
+Read on as we explain what this phenomenon is, the most common contributing factors, and practical, evidence-informed strategies that may help reduce how long symptoms linger without having to give up alcohol consumption entirely.

 Understanding Two-Day Hangovers

-For starters, the term “hangover” is the unofficial term for what’s technically known among medical professionals as “veisalgia".
+For starters, the term "hangover" is the unofficial term for what is technically known among medical professionals as "veisalgia."
 But whatever you call them, this combination of physical and mental symptoms is worth avoiding.
-That’s doubly true if you’re prone to hangovers that last more than a day, leaving you debilitated for even longer than the average person.
+That is doubly true if you are prone to hangovers that last more than a day, leaving you debilitated for even longer than the average person.

 Hangovers happen after a night (or day) of drinking, when the body has mostly metabolized the alcohol in your system and your blood alcohol level has started to decrease.
-If you’ve been out drinking in the evening, for instance, you’ll probably feel the effects of that hangover the following morning.
-That’s because you’re at the point when your body has pretty much completely processed all the residual alcohol and your blood alcohol level is all the way down to 0 percent, but you’re still dealing with the aftereffects of heavy alcohol consumption (more on those in the next section)—including, most notably, lingering amounts of toxic acetaldehyde.
+If you have been out drinking in the evening, for instance, you will probably feel the effects of that hangover the following morning.
+That is because you are at the point when your body has pretty much processed the residual alcohol and your blood alcohol level is down near zero, but you are still dealing with the aftereffects of heavy alcohol consumption, including lingering amounts of toxic acetaldehyde.

 Definition and Symptoms of a Two-Day Hangover